 The General Albert C. Wedemeyer Strategic Lecture Series Endowment is a part of West Point’s Center for Enhanced Performance.
 This endowment honors the intellectual and strategic legacy of General Wedemeyer through a series of lectures, think tanks, or roundtable discussions.

 From Do No Harm to Do Harm: A Neurosurgeon’s Path to Madness?

-Texas neurosurgeon Christopher Duntsch, was sentenced to life in prison for what news headlines described as “botched’ surgery.
-I'm saddened to learn that patients had suffered injury at the hands of a doctor they had trusted to help them, and by the pain and suffering of his patients, their families and friends.
+Texas neurosurgeon Christopher Duntsch, was sentenced to life in prison for what headlines described as “botched’ surgery.
+I'm saddened to learn that patients suffered injury at the hands of a doctor they had trusted to help them, and by the pain and suffering of his patients, their families and friends.

 West Point and Elite Performance